/

 "improved" the text of Jn again and again, and again, until the third gospel became the textual nightmare that is now enshrined

-in the canon.
-Others may reject my teachings about John (and the NT) for one silly reason or another, but a wise believer will do
+the canon.
+Others may reject my teachings about John (and the NT) for

 well indeed to take my teachings seriously.